Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 • Structuring the risk management approach

-The message is unequivocal: even a carefully designed Supply Chain loses effectiveness in the absence of adequate digital support.
-Resilience today is no longer enough.
-Predictive capability must be developed.
+The message is unequivocal: even a carefully designed supply chain loses effectiveness without adequate digital support.
+Resilience is no longer enough today.
+Predictive capabilities must be developed.

-The Benchmarking Study shows that the average Digitalization Score of Italian companies stands at 48%: the lowest value among all the areas analyzed and, at the same time, the strategic lever with the greatest potential for improvement.
+The Benchmarking Study highlights that the average Digitalization Score for Italian companies stands at 48%: the lowest value among all the areas analyzed and, at the same time, the strategic lever with the greatest potential for improvement.

-An analysis of the perception of the level of digitization reveals a highly polarized industrial Italy:
+Analysis of perceptions regarding the level of digitalization reveals a highly polarized Italian industrial sector:

-Even more significant is the finding that only 4% of the sample can be defined as Smart Factory today.
+Even more significant is the finding that only 41% of the sample can currently be defined as a Smart Factory.

-The 42% has a multi-year roadmap (3-5 years) integrated into the strategic plan, while the 49% is still in the exploratory stage.
+42% have a multi-year roadmap (3–5 years) integrated into their strategic plan, while 49% are still in the exploratory phase.

 Another important finding emerges from the analysis: 38% of companies have not yet implemented cybersecurity policies, while only 23% have structured and established policies.